NikSavchenk0/rbxcustom-fontemojis/README.md

  * **Only Windows**

  Yes, only windows, im don't add support for another OS's.
+All fonts support format SVG (100x100)

   * **How2Install Custom EmojiFont**